‘Union makes strength,’ Elder Montoya says at International Congress of Families

-The International Congress of Families addressed challenges and opportunities facing families around the world when it convened in Mexico City, Mexico, from March 1-3, 2024.
+The International Congress of Families addressed challenges and opportunities facing families around the world when it convened in Guadalajara, Mexico, from March 1-3, 2024.

 The Church of Jesus Christ of Latter-day Saints was one of many organizations to support this year’s event.
 Elder Hugo Montoya, General Authority Seventy and president of the Mexico Area, spoke twice, reported the Church’s Mexico Newsroom.